-Along with the curated exhibition, the XXII Triennale is organized around twenty-two international participations, invited through official government channels under the auspices of the Bureau International des Expositions.
+Along with the curated exhibition, the XXII Triennale is organized around twenty-one international participations, invited through official government channels under the auspices of the Bureau International des Expositions.
 The international participants have responded to questions and issues surrounding the concept of a “broken nature,” providing insight into alternative understandings of our relationships with the environment that we live in and shape.

 For the first time, La Triennale di Milano has granted the Bee Awards–Golden, Black, and Wax Bee–which were awarded to the three most deserving entries among the international participations.
 The trophies were assigned, respectively, to Australia, Austria, and Russia.

 Toward a Return to Ancestral Heritage Values as Resources and Way of Life for an Uncertain Future.